softwareconstruction240/softwareconstruction/instruction/programming-exam/programming-exam.md

 Once you start the exam, do not close any web browser tabs.
 Sometimes closing a tab causes Examity to terminate the exam.

 You may take the exam at any time during the exam period.
 Just make sure you give yourself enough time to complete the exam by the end of the exam period.

-⚠ The exam is not open until midnight the day of the exam.
-It closes at 5, so make sure that you start with enough time.

 You can take the exam whenever you want during the exam period, however, we recommend taking it during TA hours.
 TAs will not be able to help you with programming or debugging during the exam, however, sometimes they can help with Examity or other issues that occur during the exam, but only if you take it during their office hours.